z-open/zlog/README.md

 # zlog

 ### Scope

 This is a logger for nodeJs inspired by log4j used in Java.

-zlog can define logger and child loggers.
+Zlog can define logger and child loggers.
+It can be enhanced with custom appenders.

 ### Principle